dchen323/InstaFriends/README.md

   * Search bar can be used to search for other users by username.

 ### Pictures
-  * Users can add pictures to share to their profile or remove them from their profile.
+  * Users can add pictures to share to their profile or remove them from their profile dynamically through Redux changing state immediately and React rendering the new state without any additional DOM manipulations.
   * You can click on pictures on the user's page to display a bigger picture.

 ![Add Photos](http://res.cloudinary.com/dchen3/image/upload/v1529092320/ezgif.com-optimize.gif)

 ![DeletePhoto](http://res.cloudinary.com/dchen3/image/upload/v1529092795/deletepicture.gif)

 The picture upload form and picture view form were both created using [React-Modal](https://github.com/reactjs/react-modal).
-To render two modals, a modal type had to be set in order to conditionally render the add photo or user picture modal like so :
+To render two modals, a modal type state had to be set in order to conditionally render the appropriate modal like so :

   ```javascript
     this.state = {